mitmedialab/sherlock-project/README.md

 To use the pretrained model for generating predictions for a new dataset, features can be extracted using the `features.preprocessing` module.
 Please note that extracting features can take quite long due to the unoptimized code.
 With the resulting feature vectors, the pretrained Sherlock model can be deployed on the dataset.

 To retrain Sherlock, you are currently restricted to using 78 classes to comply with the original model architecture.
-However, you can alter the model through the `models/sherlock_model.json` if you want to change the number of units in the final softmax layer.
 The code of the neural network behind Sherlock will be added soon.

 ### Retraining Sherlock